 When: Oct.
 27th through Nov.
 1st

 Enjoy Halloween classics and the Dallas skyline at the same time!
-Movies like Hocus Pocus, Halloweentown, Beetlejuice and Coco are being shown at The Drive-in at the Central between now and November 1st.
+Movies like Hocus Pocus, Halloweentown, Beetlejuice and Coco are available at The Drive-in at the Central between now and November 1st.
 The movies are projected onto a 52-ft screen with skyline views as a backdrop.
 You are welcome to bring your own food and snacks or purchase at the drive-in through their contact-free system!
 It is conveniently located at 2999 N Carroll Ave in Dallas.
 Learn more and buy tickets here: rooftopcinemaclub.com

 6. Drive Boo Halloween